 Why has video interviewing quickly become a mainstay for many organizations?
 First off, video interviewing is incredibly convenient for hiring managers and job candidates alike.
 Interviews can be conducted from anywhere, reducing the burden of interview coordination for interviewers and interviewees.

 It’s also a better experience.
 Research from Indeed shows that 77% of employers believe that virtual interviews provide a better candidate experience.
-And that’s not just a hunch: job seekers report feeling less anxiety about video interviews compared to in-person ones.
+And that’s not just a hunch: research shows job seekers report feeling less anxiety about video interviews compared to in-person ones (especially for women, people of color, and neurodivergent candidates).
 That’s because video interviewing alleviates stress candidates have about getting to an interview location, being late for reasons outside their control, and overall feel less intimidated by the video interviewing process.

 Finally, video interviewing is just as effective at finding great talent as traditional face-to-face interviews.
 Arguably, they may even be a better tool for surfacing top talent.
 If you use a dedicated video interviewing platform, many offer blind hiring features and you’re able to easily craft a structured interview, both of which reduce overall hiring bias.